 Programmed cell death is a genetically controlled physiological process that rids the body of unwanted or malfunctioning cells to maintain the normal development and homeostasis of multicellular organisms.
-Dysregulation of cell death programs leads to variety of disease conditions and understanding the molecular mechanisms that govern cell death signaling pathways is both fundamentally important and medically relevant.
-Our focus has been the mitochondrial apoptotic signaling pathway and specifically the protein interaction network of the BCL-2 family of proteins.
-We have published the first structural analysis of a BH3 death domain in complex with pro-apoptotic BAX, uncovering a new regulatory site on BAX and providing the first glimpse into the trigger mechanism for pro-apoptotic BAX activation.
-We also revealed the essential role of key structural regions that undergo conformational changes upon BAX activation and enable auto-activation of BAX by a “hit and run” mechanism.
-Our work, using primarily NMR spectroscopy combined with biochemical, biophysical and cell biology studies, aim to reveal how interactions of the BCL-2 protein family regulate apoptosis and thereby control cellular fate.
-We are keen to understand critical points of crosstalk between cell death and survival/growth signaling pathways.
-Therefore, we aim to elucidate the mechanisms of protein-protein interactions and post-translational modifications that regulate apoptotic proteins and define the very determinants that modulate life and death decisions in healthy and malignant cells.
+Deregulation of cell death programs leads to variety of disease conditions and understanding the molecular mechanisms that govern cell death signaling pathways is both fundamentally important and medically relevant.
+Our focus is the protein interaction network of the BCL-2 family of proteins and its role in regulating apoptosis, necrosis and mitochondrial dynamics.
+Our current work, using structural biology, biochemical, biophysical and cell biology studies, aims to elucidate the mechanisms of protein-protein interactions and post-translational modifications to define the very determinants that modulate life and death decisions in healthy and malignant cells.

 Whelan RS, Konstantinidis K, Wei AC, Chen Y, Reyna DE, Jha S, Yang Y, Calvert JW, Lindsten T, Thompson CB, Crow MT, Gavathiotis E, Dorn GW 2nd, O'Rourke B, Kitsis RN.
 Bax regulates primary necrosis through mitochondrial dynamics.
 Proc Natl Acad Sci U S A. 2012, 109:6566-6571.